Table of Contents

 .then(data => updateContent(data));

-- Frameworks: Libraries like react-paginate or vue-paginate simplify pagination in modern frameworks, providing pre-built components for navigation.
+- Frameworks: Libraries like react-paginate or vue-paginate simplify pagination in modern frameworks by providing pre-built navigation components.

 2. Backend Implementation